ployground/ploy_ezjail/README.rst

 ``rc_require``
   String that indicates which other jails this jail requires to start up, effectively allowing you to define the startup order of jails.
   See ``rcorder(8)`` for more details.
+  This value is written upon each startup of the jail not just when it is created initially, so to have changes take effect, it's sufficient to restart it.
   **Optional**

 ``rc_provide``